 We wrote about the larger project in Scientific American Mind (translated in Gehirn & Geist), The Conversation, and American Scientist.
 Following the media coverage of some of our work, we also maintain a “frequently asked questions” page.

-A complete list of all published output is here.
+A complete list of all published output follows below.